Blog

 Documentation and planning

-You can visit the country for as long as six months without any special documents beyond a passport, USA Today pointed out, although you'll need a visa if you want to work for any length of time.
+You can visit the country for as long as six months without any special documents beyond a passport, although you'll need a visa if you want to work for any length of time.
 If you want to stay longer than six months, you also need to demonstrate a level of personal financial security and show you have or can secure a place to live while in England, Scotland, Wales or Northern Ireland.

 Moving and packing